davepinch/pinchy.cc/collections/_people/publilius-syrus/sententia/it-is-more-easy-to-get-a-favor-from-fortune-than-to-keep-it.md

 ---
-quote: "It is more easy to get a favor from Fortune than to keep it."
+title: "It is more easy to get a favor from Fortune than to keep it."
+cc-type: quote
 attribution: "Publilius Syrus, *Sententiae*"
 latin: "Fortunam citius reperias quam retineas."
-layout: quote
 related:
   - Publilius Syrus - Wikipedia
 tags: